grafana/k6/README.md

 curl -s https://dl.k6.io/key.gpg | sudo apt-key add -
 ```

-Then confirm that the key with the above ID is shown in the output of `sudo apt-key list`.
+Then confirm that the key with the above ID is shown in the output of the `sudo apt-key list`.

 And for rpm-based ones like Fedora and CentOS: